 4. Prince of Persia: The Sands Of Time (Newell, 2010)

 Jake Gyllenhaal transitions into Action Hero for this mega-budget adaption of the Persia game franchise.
 Produced by Jerry Bruckheimer, one can expect explosions and grand, super-expensive visual effects and landscapes to appear in this film – and they do.
-The films is a bunch of fun, never to be taken seriously, with some great tip-o-the-hat nods to the games themselves.
+The film is a bunch of fun, never to be taken seriously, with some great tip-o-the-hat nods to the games themselves.
 Alfred Molina plays crazy like nobody else, while Ben Kingsley gives us yet another memorable (for all the wrong reasons) Bad Guy who chews the scenery as well as the script.

 3. Doom (Bartkowiak, 2005)